-

 Right.
 No more excuses.
 There are only so many times I can sharpen and rearrange my metaphorical pencils.
 This is my first blog post for 2012.
 Or, to put it another way, my fifth blog post ever.
 It’s dedicated to … Continue reading

-Posted in Technology, Twitter, weekly blog club
+Posted in blogging, Technology, Twitter

-Tagged Blog, Blogging, Facebook, Janet Davis, Japan, Louise Brown, New Year, Social network, Tokyo, Tokyo Times, Twitter
+Tagged Blog, Blogging, Facebook, Social network, Twitter

 7 Comments